-The Arithmetic Status register (ASTAT) is eight bits wide and holds the status information generated by the computational blocks of the processor.
-Figure 3-3 shows the default definitions for the individual bits of ASTAT.
-The bits that express a particular condition (AZ, AN, AV, AC, MV) are all positive sense (1=true, 0=false).
+ASTAT is eight bits wide and holds the status information generated by the computational blocks of the processor.
+The individual bits of ASTAT are defined as shown in Figure 3.4.
+The bits which express a particular condition (AZ, AN, AV, AC, MV) are all positive sense (1=true, 0=false).